La chevelure des choses

 in the sweet forest of the past

-the heap of laughter where my being is
+the gitbont heap of laughter where one is maêtre

-I never fall into the mouth of the taste
+I never fall into the jaws of taste

-and I go to the museums only to remove the muzzles.
+and I only go to museums to remove the muzzles.

 Explore the Catalogue